- What does the economy do for people?

 Much has been accomplished, but we still have a long way to go.

-The weekend of May 4/5, All Saints is participating in the 2019 Bread for the World Offering of Letters – an opportunity for people of faith to communicate with our legislators in Washington about hunger and poverty related issues.
+The weekend of May 4/5, 2019, All Saints participated in the 2019 Bread for the World Offering of Letters – an opportunity for people of faith to communicate with our legislators in Washington about hunger and poverty related issues.
 This year’s message is “Better Nutrition, Better Tomorrow.”
 Information is available about Bread for the World, the issues at hand, and how you can contact your elected officials.
 You are invited to stop by the display in the Gathering Space after Mass and check it out.
 Information will continue to be available through the Easter Season at the Justice & Service display in the weeks to come.

 You can make a difference.